FAQ's

 No, you do not have to be Episcopalian to serve with ESC.
 Some programs may give preference to Episcopalian and/or Christian applicants, but all are open to people from diverse faith backgrounds.
 However, all Corps members need to be open to attending Episcopal services, praying, and discussing God/faith/spirituality.
 Each program's website can answer this question more fully.

-Lawrence House, Jubilee Year, Sacred Ground and Plainsong Farm do not require a college degree.
+Lawrence House, Jubilee Year, On Sacred Ground and Plainsong Farm do not require a college degree.

 Generally, ESC programs require Corps members to be 21-32 years old.
 A few programs offer positions to people as young as 19 years old on a case by case basis.